Jwink3101/syncrclone/readme.md

 Robust, Configurable, Bi-Directional sync between *any* two rclone remotes with automatic conflict resolution and backups.

-## Beta Note:

 syncrclone is in beta.
 It has been tested with a variety of backends but by no means all of them.
 And only has been real-world tested with a few.
 See [testing notes](docs/tests.md) for some details.

-In particular, things I am most uncertain about:

-* Windows Support -- I have no experience with Python and windows.
-I *tried* to be very cognizant of expected issues but it hasn't been tested in the slightest with Windows.
-Likely minor development is also needed.
-* Links. syncrclone defers link handling to rclone but it may cause an issue.
-* Clarity of the setup docs.
-This is hard for me to judge as I wrote it so I know what to expect.
-Is local mode clear?
-* The `avoid_relist` option.
-Currently experimental and off by default.
-Should it eventually the the default?

 ## Features

 * Configurable rename tracking even for remotes with incompatible hashes
 * Configurable file comparison and conflict resolution.
+    * Does **not** require ModTimes.
+Can use hashes or size for comparison (and move tracking)
 * Entirely non-interactive
-* All opperations that modify/delete files include a backup
+* All opperations that modify/delete files include a backup by default
 * Robust to interruption
-* Locking system
+* Optional Locking system
 * Dry-Run mode
 * Extensive tests
 * Directly uses rclone's powerful [filtering](https://rclone.org/filtering/)
+* Efficient when possible.
+Optionally avoids a second file-listing after synchronization.

 ## Installation and Usage